Simon-Ing/Cosmo_Ai/Python/README.md

 # Python files from the student project

++ Amplitudes_gen.py
-These files seem to have been used to generate the formulæ for alpha and beta in the SIS model.
+    + Generate the 50.txt file with formulæ for alpha and beta.
++ CosmoSim
+    + Python package wrapping the CosmoSim library.
+    + Test script: testcosmosim.py